Bradley Grobler

-Bradley Allan Grobler (born 25 January 1988) is a South African soccer player who plays as a striker for Premier Soccer League club Sekhukhune United.
+Bradley Allan Grobler (born 25 January 1988) is a South African soccer player who plays as a striker for Premiership club Stellenbosch FC.

 Club career

 Grobler attended Benoni High School and plied his trade as a junior at both Boksburg FC and BK Callies just outside Johannesburg.
+As a junir Grobler was predominately cosched by his ex professional father, Les Grobler,who also had a stellar career in the PSL.
 Bradley started his professional football career at Platinum Stars.
 After a four-year stint at Stars, he moved to Turkish second division side Göztepe A.Ş. on 26 August 2011.
 He was then Göztepe's most expensive signing ever.

-On 26 June 2012, Grobler joined Premier Soccer League side Ajax Cape Town on a four-year deal.
+On 26 June 2012, Grobler joined Premiership side Ajax Cape Town on a four-year deal..
+He currently plays for Stellenbosch FC and is lying second in the PSL all time top goalscorers with 130 goals.

 He has scored over 8 goals against Orlando Pirates, while at Supersport United.

 International career

 Grobler scored on his international debut against Zimbabwe on 15 November 2011.